In the 20th century, telephone lines represented a vital link to the outside world.

 What about broadband?

+However, if you’re in a rural area, it may be more difficult.
 Rather than installing a phone line and then signing up for broadband, why not kill two birds with one stone?

 There have already been 700 Community Fibre Partnerships established around the UK, where remote communities co-fund the installation of fibre broadband services.